mgaert/private-parts/README.md

 1. Fork this repo
 2. Clone it into your machine
 3. Install the dependencies with ``npm install`` (you need [node.js](http://nodejs.org/download/) to build Private Parts)
+4. Install the grunt command line tools with ``npm install grunt-cli -g``
-4. Run ``grunt live``
+5. Run ``grunt live``
-5. Go to [http://localhost:3333/build/html/](http://localhost:3333/build/html/) to see the default privacy policy running
+6. Go to [http://localhost:3333/build/html/](http://localhost:3333/build/html/) to see the default privacy policy running

 ### Usage